renyuntao/tic-tac-toe/README.md

 $ ./client

-If you want to know how the program is running,you'd better to run the server and client at one computer,so you should also compile server with
+If you want to know how the program is running,you'd better to run the server and client at one computer,so you should first compile server with

 $ make server

 and run as

 $ ./server

+then modify the ’#define SERV_IP "157。7。53。149"‘ to '#define SERV_IP "127.0.0.1"'

 3.Note